xiaojiudev/deno_grpc/README.md

 ## Project Descriptions

 This project using Deno to write GRPC api service with CQRS model to support social networks with keyword suggestion or hot posts feature
-*Hono framework doesn't support Deno.listen until now*
+*Hono framework hasn't supported Deno.listen for listen a connection yet*

 1. Api CRUD posts (title: string, content: string, tags:[string],...)
 2. Research the algorithm to calculate the increase or decrease in trend of an posts or keyword (trend must gradually decrease over time)